Ellis Beach: A Hidden Gem in Tropical Far North Queensland

 If you’re planning a visit to Ellis Beach, there are several accommodation options to choose from.

-The Ellis Beach Oceanfront Bungalows offer self-contained bungalows with ocean views, while the Ellis Beach Retreat has a range of cabins, villas, and apartments.
+The Ellis Oceanfront Bungalows offer self-contained bungalows with ocean views, while the Ellis Beach Retreat has a range of cabins, villas, and apartments.

 For those looking for a more luxurious stay, the nearby Palm Cove offers a number of high-end resorts and hotels available.